 I am currently working on a debrief for a small workplace fire in an air-conditioning unit.
 It resulted in the office being uninhabitable for two days.
 Although this was not a major crisis, all the same problems cropped up – access to Plans, Communication and Incident Management.

-If you are considering Crisis Management for your organization think about the following:
+If you are considering Business Continuity and Crisis Management for your organization think about the following:

 - Are your plans user-friendly and accessible?